jilavsky/SAXS_IgorCodeDocs/docs/source/Irena/3DAggregate.rst

 *Note: lower Sticking probability and larger z values significantly increase run time.* Watch history area where progress is presented and final parameters are listed also.

-*This MAY BE SLOW* Push Button “\ **Grow Aggregate, do 1D and 3D graphs**\ ” and this will create the aggregate and display it in Gizmo as well as calculate 1D intensity data and overlay them over the data from source folder.
-Below is result which run on my high-end Macbook Pro for about 15 seconds:
+*This MAY BE SLOW* Push Button “\ **Grow 1 Agg, graph**\ ” and this will create the aggregate and display it in Gizmo as well as calculate 1D intensity data and overlay them over the data from source folder.
+Below is result which run on my high-end MacBook Pro for about 15 seconds:

 .. image:: media/3DAggregate4.jpg
    :align: center
    :width: 780px

 This is relatively pretty good result, it is unlikely that all parameters will be matched exactly - or even very close.
-I have d\ :sub:`f` of about 2.15 (and need 2.2); c about 1.2 (and need 1.2); and d\ :sub:`min` about 1.78 (and need 1.9).
-I think this is a winner for this model.
-Also note, that the fit in teh 1D intensity vs Q is reasonably good.
+I have d\ :sub:`f` of about 2.09 (and need 2.2); c about 1.21 (and need 1.2); and d\ :sub:`min` about 1.72 (and need 1.9).
+I think this is close to a winner for this model.
+Also note, that the fit in the 1D intensity vs Q is reasonably good.

+*NOTE* : growth of aggregate can fail if too compact particle is grown.
+When this happens, simply try again.

+*This WILL BE SLOW* Push Button “\ **Grow N Agg**\ ” and this will create N aggregates sequentially (N is selected in the pull down menu next to this button, default is 5), display it in Gizmo as well as calculate 1D intensity data, overlay them over the data from source folder, save the aggregate and store achieved results in notebook.
+These results can be the evaluated using button *Compare Stored*, see below.

+*NOTE* : When too compact particle is grown, it is skipped and nothing is saved.
+It is therefore common, that you end up with less than N saved aggregates to evaluate.

 Button “\ **Summary Table**\ ” displays Notebook with model summaries - and adds in there current results summary, see below.
-This can be used to follow how results depend on model input parameters adn amke notes -se my own note below the result.
+This can be used to follow how results depend on model input parameters and make notes.

 Button “\ **Store Current Aggregate**\ ” stores the current aggregate result (including the 3D aggregate data) in separate folder, where they can then be found, displayed etc. It also adds results into the Table as the button "Summary Table".
 For stored 3D aggregates see list in Listbox below, I just added there the current result.
-Description in the table describes what parameetrs were used to create that mass fractal.
+Description in the table describes what parameters were used to create that mass fractal.

 .. image:: media/3DAggregate6.jpg